Minced oaths in media

 It is common to find minced oaths in literature and media.
-Writers often include minced oaths instead of profanity in their writing, to avoid offending their audience or incurring censorship.
+Writers often include minced oaths instead of profanity in their writing to avoid offending their audience or incurring censorship.

 Novels

 W. Somerset Maugham referred to this problem in his 1919 novel The Moon and Sixpence, where he acknowledged:

 Strickland, according to Captain Nichols, did not use exactly the words I have given, but since this book is meant for family reading, I thought it better—at the expense of truth—to put into his mouth language familiar to the domestic circle.

-In particular, authors of children's fiction utilize minced oaths for characters who swear profusely, in order to depict a part of their behaviour that would be unconvincing not to represent, whilst avoiding the use of swear words considered unsuitable for children.
+In particular, authors of children's fiction utilize minced oaths for characters who swear profusely, in order to depict a part of their behavior that would be unconvincing not to represent, whilst avoiding the use of swear words considered unsuitable for children.